chartjs/Chart.js/docs/06-Advanced.md

 This will install the local development dependencies for Chart.js, along with a CLI for the JavaScript task runner <a href="http://gulpjs.com/" target="_blank">gulp</a>.

-Now, we can run the `gulp build` task, and pass in a comma seperated list of types as an argument to build a custom version of Chart.js with only specified chart types.
+Now, we can run the `gulp build` task, and pass in a comma-separated list of types as an argument to build a custom version of Chart.js with only specified chart types.

 Here we will create a version of Chart.js with only Line, Radar and Bar charts included: